 To expand on the topic of Significant Increase in Credit Risk (SICR) and its implications under IFRS 9, I will provide a more detailed analysis that builds on the existing article, emphasizing both the quantitative and qualitative indicators, the importance of continuous monitoring, and practical challenges in real-world applications.

-Expanded Analysis on SICR and Transition from Stage 1 to Stage 2 under IFRS 9
+What is the What is the expanded analysis on SICR and transition from Stage 1 to Stage 2 under IFRS 9??

 IFRS 9 introduces a three-stage approach to classifying financial assets based on their credit risk.
 Understanding when to move assets from Stage 1 (performing) to Stage 2 (under SICR) is critical, as it significantly affects how Expected Credit Losses (ECLs) are calculated.
 ECLs in Stage 1 are calculated on a 12-month basis, while in Stage 2, they cover the asset’s lifetime, impacting the financial statements.